Math 246B: Complex Analysis

 Instructor: Rowan Killip, 6935 Math Sciences Building.

-Homework: There will be homework.
+Homework: There will be periodic homework.
 It is due in class.

 You are welcome (indeed encouraged) to discuss the problems amongst yourselves and to use whatever human, online, or printed sources you wish.
 However, you must write up your solutions in your own words; the loaning or copying of solutions is strictly forbidden.